train50000/belpercommunitychurch/_posts/2017-11-07-job-advert-debt-centre-manager.md

 __£8000/annum__

-The purpose of the job is to set up and run a new Christians Against Poverty (CAP) Debt Centre in Belper and work with the partner churches, coordinated through Hope for Belper.
+You would work with the partner churches, coordinated through <a href="https://hopeforbelper.com" target="_blank">Hope for Belper</a>.

 The job will include visiting CAP clients in their homes, communicating CAP’s debt advice and working with volunteers to provide a full range of CAP support services, whilst positively reflecting the Christian faith.